(keep reading to learn what happened)

 The new owners rebranded the property into a new hotel and restaurant.

-As of 2022, it’s operating as Sunrise Sands Beach Resort.
+As of 2023, the old Beachfront Inn and the Inlet Florida location is operating as Sunrise Sands Beach Resort.

 However, reviews for the new hotel are not very good as it has just a 2.5 star rating on its TripAdvisor page.